VoHeLi/LynxRecorder/Readme.md

 5. Configure the parameters in the Unity Inspector (see the [Configuration](#configuration) section below for details).
 6. Enable PressTopRightButtonToRecord and press the top button in your app, __OR__ call StartRecord/EndRecord from one of your scripts, when you need to.
 7. The recorded video will be saved as an MP4 file in the persistent data path of your Unity project.
 (Android/data/[app_name]/files)
+   You can access your Lynx files by using the command : `adb shell svc usb setFunctions mtp` after plugging the USB.

 ## Configuration
 ### Inspector Parameters